- Push Notification KPIs to Measure As Per Industry

 Before starting a push notification campaign set up a target baseline.
 So, you can optimize the campaign to reach those benchmarks.
 You can collect and analyze previous campaign data for a better understanding and reduce the risk of losing subscribers.

-For example, if you have achieved a 10% of click-through rate for your previous campaign then set an objective to increase it to 20% for the next campaign.
+For example, if you have achieved a 10% click-through rate for your previous campaign then set an objective to increase it to 20% for the next campaign.
 Make sure to set up achievable targets so that your team can work comfortably towards reaching goals.

 Analyzing the push notifications performance metrics gives you interesting insights and helps in developing effective marketing campaigns.

-P.S.- If you are finding push notifications pricy and hard to build, you can use Truepush, a free and monetization push notification tool.
+P.S.- If you are finding push notifications pricy and hard to build, you can use Truepush, a free push notification tool.
 The users can check the delivery stats like reach count, views, clicks, delivery rate, and unsubscribed users for every push notification campaign.
 In short, you will have all the necessary information in your hands to plan your upcoming push notification campaigns to engage and retain users.